-Crohn’s disease is not usually life-threatening, but it can cause severe or even fatal complications.
+Crohn’s disease is not typically life threatening.
+However, it can cause severe or even fatal complications.

 Crohn’s is a long-term inflammatory bowel disease (IBD).
 It most commonly affects the ileum, which is the end section of the small intestine, and the first section of the large intestine, or colon.